 4. Weathering

 The last thing to consider is the backstory of an object.
 Has the object had a hard life?
 Does it show evidence of hard wear and tear?
-You will remember from the Space crate activity in the Foundations course we needed to consider that the crate would have been moved around a lot in its lifetime and would, therefore, show evidence of that in its texture with damaged and scuffed-up edges and corners.
+Do you remember the Space crate challenge in the Foundations module?
+You needed to consider that the crate would have been moved around a lot in its lifetime and would, therefore, show evidence of that in its texture with damaged and scuffed-up edges and corners.

 Part of adding weathering and use to an object or texture is considering where an abject would show its usage.
 There are some great examples of usage in the real world, like statues with a specific highly polished area where many people have touched them for luck or fertility.